ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.multicast/README.md

 * Adapter recognizes this message and checks if states for this device are present in ioBroker

 #### New Device
-From previous message the adapter indicated no device found, following routine will be handled :
+From a previous message the adapter indicated no device found, following routine will be handled :

 * ioBroker sends broadcast message to initialize device
 * Device sends alle states and related structure to ioBroker
 * ioBroker create the new device and all required states
-* When all states are created, ioBroker sends an handshake to the device "ready to receive data"
+* When all states are created, ioBroker sends a handshake to the device "ready to receive data"
-* Device start sending his states in intervals or by changes ( as programmed by developer of device)
+* Device start sending his states in intervals or by changes (as defined by firmware configuration)

 #### Existing Devices reconnection
-From previous message the adapter indicated device already exist, following routine will be handled :
+From a previous message the adapter indicated device already exist, following routine will be handled :

 * ioBroker checks if configuration is set to "restore"
-* When restore is activated, ioBroker sends all states (exept info states) to the device
+* When restore is activated, ioBroker sends all states (except info states) to the device
-* When all states are received, the de device sends an handshake to ioBroker "ready to receive data"
+* When all states are received, the de device sends a handshake to ioBroker "ready to receive data"
 * ioBroker confirms
-* Device start sending his states in intervals or by changes ( as programmed by developer of device)
+* Device start sending his states in intervals or by changes (as defined by firmware configuration)

 #### State changes
 The adapter is build to send up to 5-times a retry to ensure all state changes are received by the device.
 This procedure is handled as following :